-- ✓ Talk to your Advisor about your courses (no less than 45 credits and must include PBHL 8200, PBHL 7560, and PBHL 7800) - ✓ Make sure Internship (PBHL 7560) requirements have been fulfilled.
-Talk to Nina Cleveland about any problems. - ✓ Talk to your Adviser about your capstone.
+- ✓ Talk to your Advisor about your courses (no less than 44 credits and must include PBHL 7560, and PBHL 7800). - ✓ Make sure Internship (PBHL 7560) requirements have been fulfilled.
+Talk to Nina Cleveland with any questions. - ✓ Talk to your Adviser about your capstone.
 Find a Primary Reader.
 Register with Mumbi Okundaye for PBHL 7800.